Minimal quantum dot based Kitaev chain with only local superconducting proximity effect: Noninteracting limit

 where we have dropped phase factors. \Cref{eq:ajlimit} tells us that, for the positive (negative) solution of $\varepsilon_j$ in \cref{eq:mu0}, one can add and remove a spin up (spin down) particle from QD $j$ from the ground state without energy cost.
 Therefore, we refer to the choice of tuning the two QD levels to the same signs and the opposite signs in \cref{eq:mu0} as parallel and anti-parallel spin configurations, respectively.
 For a non-zero $\Delta$, however, the excitations are instead given by \cref{eq:aparticle} and consist of superpositions of particles and holes with opposite spins.
 Even though referring to the spins being anti-parallel or parallel is not entirely accurate in the general case, we use this terminology here.

 In the anti-parallel spin configuration, the effective nonlocal pairing is generated by Andreev reflection followed by spin-conserving tunneling, while the effective $t_K$ corresponds to spin-orbit induced spin-flip tunneling.
-Parallel spins, on the other hand, require a spin-flip tunneling process to generate an effective $\Delta_K$, while the hopping term corresponds to spin-conserving tunneling.
-The anti-parallel spin configuration, therefore, amplifies the CAR-like process compared to parallel spins (if $t>t_\mathrm{so}$), which we will see is beneficial to create PMMs.
+Parallel spins, on the other hand, require a spin-flip tunneling process along with Andreev reflection to generate an effective $\Delta_K$, while the hopping term corresponds to spin-conserving tunneling.
+The anti-parallel spin configuration, therefore, amplifies the crossed-Andreev-reflection-like process compared to parallel spins (if $t>t_\mathrm{so}$), which we will see is beneficial to create PMMs.

 In the noninteracting case, anti-parallel spins mean that we tune the QD energy levels to $\varepsilon_2 = -\varepsilon_1 = \varepsilon_0$, corresponding to the upper left corner in the stability diagram in \cref{fig:charge_stability_phase}(a) (although this plot includes interactions).
-The effective Kitaev parameters in \cref{eq:kitaev} then become
+This choice of tuning the QD energy levels results in $a_1$ becoming hole-like, see \cref{eq:ajlimit}, which explains our mapping $a_1\rightarrow c_1^\dagger$ above.
+In the anti-parallel spin configuration, the effective Kitaev parameters in \cref{eq:kitaev} become